Listen here to Shiur

 See “Other Opinions” above which forbid reciting Barchu unless there is someone remaining who will Daven afterwards.
 See also Darkei Chaim Veshalom 121 who stated “The Kedusha and Barchu of individuals said who Daven in private do not become elevated above”

-Igros Kodesh 10/296 [published in Shulchan Menachem 1/] negates the saying of Barchu daily after the weekday Davening in all places, including Eretz Yisrael, based on Admur in the Siddur which omits this Barchu, and based on Minhag Beis Harav of which “We have never heard of this Barchu being said”.
+Igros Kodesh 10:296 [published in Shulchan Menachem 1:94] negates the saying of Barchu daily after the weekday Davening in all places, including Eretz Yisrael, based on Admur in the Siddur who omits this Barchu, and based on Minhag Beis Harav of which “We have never heard of this Barchu being said.”
 This letter however does not clearly negate the recital of Barchu by an individual who did not hear it.
 Nonetheless, the practical Chabad custom is not to recite Barchu at the end of Davening in any circumstance, even if one did not hear Barchu.
 [So is the widespread custom and so testified Harav Leibal Groner]

 The reason: Perhaps the reason we do not say Barchu after Davening is because a) We do not accept the Kabbalistic reason during the week and b) we suspect for the opinion of the Beis Yosef which prohibits its recital of Barchu unless it is followed by a blessing.
 Alternatively, the reason is not because we suspect for the Beis Yosef but because of a general custom not to recite Kedusha or Barchu outside of the Minyan, as discouraged by Darkei Chaim Veshalom ibid.
 The practical ramification between the reasons is regarding if in a Chabad Minyan one may allow others to say Barchu if they came late.
 According to the Beis Yosef he may not say it unless some says a blessing.
 However according to the alternative reason, there is no loss involved in allowing him to say it.